Allegra Sleep

 Allegra was born in Nicaragua just as that country was erupting into revolution.
 She lived in Central and South America until a move brought her to Taos in 1990.

 Allegra is primarily self-taught.
 She works in watercolor and acrylic.
 Allegra’s bold representations have earned her a place in several publications.
 She was a finalist in The Artist’s Magazine’s annual art competition; Juror’s Choice in Southwest Art Magazine and Artist’s Choice Award at the Taos Fall Arts festival.
-Allegra's artwork has also been featured in "Taos IS Art" Lamppost Banners in downtown Taos over the years, most recently in 2021.
+Allegra's artwork has also been featured on Taos Mainstreet Utility boxes as well as "Taos IS Art" Lamppost Banners in downtown Taos over the years, most recently in 2021.

 Allegra is collected internationally.
-Her work can be found at Singulart.com and Saatchi.com, and Los Comadres Gallery in Taos.
-Allegra is a signature member of TWS.
+Her work can be found at Wilder Nightingale Fine Art and Los Comadres Gallery in Taos.
+Allegra is a signature member and current President of TWS.

 Shows